akaron/kubeadm_aws/ansible/example/prometheus-chart/README.md

 ```

 Again, similar to prometheus, need to manually add an aws route 53 record in the hosted
 zone.
-The record is `grafana.k8s.apicat.xyz`.
+The record is `grafana.apicat.xyz`.
 Open the address in browser.
 The default
 user/password is `admin/admin`.
 In grafana, there should have a data source point to
 prometheus-server and a simple dash-board.